msu-eele-465/project1-rlm2002/README.md

 ![flowchart of delay loop and interrupt](/docs/assets/flowchart.svg)

 ## Delay Loop
 The delay loop's inner value (R15) was initially 50000, and was lowered to 45000 as the resulting flash was visibly longer than one second.
 This value was later changed to 35150 to be closer to one second.
-The end result is approximately 1s per flash, according to the AD2 oscilloscope.
+The end result is approximately 1s per flash, according to the AD2 oscilloscope, close to .5 Hz.

 ![LED1 oscilloscope reading](/docs/assets/LED1_oscilloscope.png)

 ## Interrupt
 The interrupt uses CCR0, initially set to 32768, with the flash appearing to be close to one second.
 This value was later changed to 32875 to be closer to one second.
-The end result is approximately 1s per flash, according to the AD2 oscilloscope.
+The end result is approximately 1s per flash, according to the AD2 oscilloscope, again close to .5 Hz.

 ![LED2 oscilloscope reading](/docs/assets/LED2_oscilloscope.png)